validate-io/strict-properties/README.md

 * 	This method validates that the `value` is a plain `object` and returns `false` for any `value` types which are not plain JavaScript `objects`.
 *	This method does __not__ climb the prototype chain.
 * 	The property list should be an `array`.
-*	The method returns `false` immediately upon encountered an unrecognized property.
+*	The method returns `false` immediately upon encountering an unrecognized property.

 ## Examples